Does the following scenario ring any bells?

 3. Does it come with a contract?

-Some used phones have come from sellers who still have time left on their agreement.
+Some used phones have come from sellers who still have time left on their mobile provider agreement.
 Make sure this doesn't happen.
-Otherwise, you may purchase the phone and not be able to activate it for another 6 months or however long their contract is.
+Otherwise, you may be out the money and not be able to activate the phone for another six months or however long is left on the seller's contract.
 Other than that, you don't usually have to worry about signing a contract when buying a used phone.
 That's part of what is so great about it.

-4. What kind of damages does the phone have?
+4. What type of damage does the phone have?

 Probably the biggest worry for anyone searching for the best place to buy a used cell phone is the damage.
 If I make a purchase, will the phone even work?
 That is definitely something to think about.
 If you're worried, inspect every picture of the phone thoroughly.
 If there are no pictures, request some from the website.
 If they cannot provide pictures, you may want to shop somewhere else.

 As soon as you receive the phone, make sure there is no water damage.
 You can do this by thoroughly inspecting the battery and outlets on the phone to see if they are discolored.
+Most new iPhones and Android phones also have a Liquid Damage Indicator (LDI) sticker.
+This sticker is located inside the battery compartment and usually turns red if the inside of the device has been exposed to liquid.
 You may want to make sure your used phone comes with some sort of return agreement in case it has more damaged than you expected.

 5. Is the phone stolen?

 Many thieves sell stolen phones online for money each year.
 It's important to make sure your device is not a stolen one.
-There are online databases available for you to do so.
+There are online databases available for you to do so, using the phone's serial or identification number.

 In the wake of cell phone theft in the digital age, carriers have been forced to come up with solutions to prevent such theft.
 For instance, Apple iPhone has the Find My iPhone App.
 This application and programs like it allow users to lock and track their phone in the event of loss or theft.